 \section{GCN-SLAM}

 One of the most important design choices for a keypoint-based SLAM system is the choice of keypoint extractor.
 The keypoints are often re-used at multiple stages in such systems.
-ORB features \cite{ORB}, the namesake of ORB-SLAM2, are a particularly well-suited candidate as ORBs are invariant to rotation and scale, cheap to compute compared to other keypoint detectors with equivalent properties such SIFT or SURF, and have a binary feature vector to cater for fast matching.
+ORB features~\cite{ORB}, the namesake of ORB-SLAM2, are a robust method as they are cheap to compute compared to other keypoint detectors with equivalent properties, and have a compact descriptor for fast matching.

-As previously shown~\cite{GCN}, GCN used in a naive motion estimation pipeline performs better than or on par with ORB-SLAM2~\cite{ORBSLAM2-TRO17}.
+As previously shown in~\cite{GCN}, GCN used in a naive motion estimation pipeline performs better than or on par with ORB-SLAM2~\cite{ORBSLAM2-TRO17}.
 Notably, this is without higher-order SLAM functionality such as pose graph optimization, global bundle adjustment, or loop detection.
 Incorporating GCN into a system with such functionality would therefore be likely to yield better results.
-However, as mentioned, GCN is prohibitively expensive for real-time use on embedded hardware which we target in this work.
+However, as mentioned, GCN is prohibitively expensive for our target of real-time use on embedded hardware.
 In what follows we show how we modify ORB-SLAM2 to incorporate GCNv2, in a system we call GCN-SLAM.

 ORB-SLAM2's motion estimation is based on frame-to-frame keypoint tracking and feature-based bundle adjustment.
 We will briefly describe the detection and description of these features.
-ORB-SLAM2 employs a \textit{scale pyramid} where the input image is iteratively scaled down to enable multi-scale feature detection by running single-scale algorithms on the multiple rescaled images.
+ORB-SLAM2 employs a scale pyramid where the input image is iteratively scaled down to enable multi-scale feature detection by running single-scale algorithms on the multiple rescaled images.
 For each scale level, the FAST corner detector is applied in a $30\times{}30$ grid.
 If no detections are found in a cell, FAST is run again with a decreased threshold.
 After all detections have been gathered from all cells at a given level in the scale pyramid, a space partitioning algorithm is used to cull the keypoints first by their image coordinates, then by detection score.
 Finally, once typically 1000 keypoints have been selected in total, the viewing angle of each keypoint is computed, then each pyramid scale level is filtered with Gaussian blur, and the 256-bit ORB descriptor for each keypoint at each level is computed from the blurred image.